jarvispact/nope/docs/blog-post-write-your-own-zod/BLOGPOST.md

 ---

-## The InferType helper
+## The InferType and InferErrorType helper

-We can now write a little helper type, that will extract the static type from any schema, no matter how complex or deep.
+We can now write little helper types, that will extract the static types from any schema, no matter how complex or deep.
 Just like you know it from zod:

 ```ts
 export type InferType<S extends Schema<string, any, SchemaError>> = ReturnType<